enkelmedia/TheDashboard/README.md

 To build a Release-version of the package,

 * [ ] Make sure to update the version in the .csproj file
-* [ ] Run `dotnet pack --configuration Release` inside the `Our.Umbraco.TheDashboard`-folder to create packages
+* [ ] Run `.\build.ps1` inside the root, files is created in the `Artifacts`-folder
-* [ ] Artifacts created in /Package/-folder

-This package was created by Enkel Media, https://www.enkelmedia.se
+This package was created by Enkel Media, https://www.enkelmedia.se and is supported by https://www.obviuse.se